 Another important consideration is when your energy tends to lag.
 If you will be yawning all the way through a 7:30 pm lesson, better to stop teaching earlier in the day than come across as unprofessional.

-Add in office hours
+3. Add in office hours

 While I have listed this as a third “step” it really is concurrent with scheduling students.
 After all, we need both sides to be successful.

 In my schedule, I have blocked off Mondays & Fridays as office days.
 Have you noticed that the majority of holidays fall on those days?
 Even when I originally taught on those days, it was always a matter of determining if something was a stat holiday, a ‘big enough’ holiday to warrant a cancelled lesson, or just needed to be taught.

 A (Not So) Fancy Schmancy Schedule

 Creating a schedule can be as easy or complex as you like it.
-While I do like having a calendar that travels with me wherever I go, having a simple paper schedule of what a typical week looks like can be very useful as well.
+While I do like having a digital calendar that travels with me wherever I go, having a simple paper schedule of what a typical week looks like can be very useful as well.

 It has also helped immensely when I get prospective student requests for quickly seeing if their preferred time(s) work for me or whether they will be waiting with bated breath for a little bit longer.

 I would love to hear from you!
 What is your favourite way to track you overall schedule?
 Is it all tech or old school paper?